KarthikT23/MSP430-Motion-Detector/README.md

 # MSP430-Motion-Detector
-A motion detector using MSP430 microcontroller
+A motion detector using MSP430 microcontroller, code on energia

 # Problem Statement
 To detect the motion of objects through IR rays emitted by the PIR Sensor and causing a sound using buzzer, lighting up an LED upon the detection of motion